mguinada/vlc-client/README.md

 vlc-client has been tested on linux only.

-VLC media player 2.0.3 seems to [ship with a bug](http://www.linuxquestions.org/questions/slackware-14/problem-vlc-2-0-3-playing-youtube-videos-4175429135) on it's lua script that supports streaming from youtube.com.
+VLC media player 2.0.3 seems to [ship with a bug](http://www.linuxquestions.org/questions/slackware-14/problem-vlc-2-0-3-playing-youtube-videos-4175429135) that invalidates YouTube streaming.
 [Please use VLC 2.0.4 or later](http://www.videolan.org/)

 ## Contributing